postmannen/postmannen.github.io/cv/README.md

 ### My Side Project

 - Use Drones, IOT, and Code to get better control and results in agriculture.
+Writing a driver/controller for Parrot drones from scratch. [parrot driver in Go](https://github.com/postmannen/parrot)

 ### Open Source